PostHog/posthog.com/contents/blog/posthog-marketing.md

 Formulas are a great way to track all sorts of metrics, including conversion rates.

 > 💡 **PostHog Tip:** You can resize and re-arrange your dashboard by clicking on the '...' menu and clicking on 'Edit layout' – you can also use the shortcut (E).
 We tend to use grids of smaller of insights, mainly because Charles (VP of Ops & Marketing) likes it when they fit easily onto a laptop screen!
-Speaking of which, tap 'F' to go fullscreen.
-You can also export any dashboard as a PNG via the '...' menu.

 ### SEO performance tracking